karimosman-se/karimosman-se.github.io/_pages/index.md

 description:
 featured_image: /images/karim.jpg
 ---
-**Welcome!** I’m Karim, a tech specialist with a passion for nature and conservation.
-My work is dedicated to supporting non-profit organizations focused on preserving nature, particularly in Sweden.
+**Welcome!** I’m Karim, a tech specialist with a passion for nature preservayion in Sweden.

 **Things I do and enjoy:**
 * Webmaster at [Skydda Skogen](https://skyddaskogen.se/)